top of page

 In the UK, many renovations require permissions or must meet building regulations.
 Ignoring these rules can cause delays, fines, or even forced removal of work.

-Check if you need planning permission: Extensions, loft conversions, or changes to listed buildings often require approval from your local council.
+• Check if I need planning permission: Extensions, loft conversions, or changes to listed buildings often require approval from my local council.

-Understand building regulations: These cover safety, energy efficiency, and structural integrity.
-Your builder or architect should ensure compliance.
+• Understand building regulations: These cover safety, energy efficiency, and structural integrity.
+My builder or architect should ensure compliance.

-Consult professionals early: Architects, surveyors, or planning consultants can advise on what permissions apply to your project.
+• Consult professionals early: Architects, surveyors, or planning consultants can advise on what permissions apply to my project.

 Taking care of legal requirements upfront saves time and stress later.